Salt Lake, Garfield & Western Railway

 April 16, 1956

 During the previous year, Salt Lake, Garfield & Western moved 116,400 tons of salt and salt products from the Morton Salt plant near Saltair.
-The railroad also moved 178 tons of cattle in April that were unloaded an moved to winter grazing pastures on Antelope Island.
+The railroad also moved 178 tons [about 5 car loads] of cattle in April that were unloaded and moved to winter grazing pastures on Antelope Island.
 The cattle were unloaded at the railroad's small pens, and then herded across the flats to the dike that connected with the island.
 The cattle would return in June, and would be moved to summer pastures in Summit County.
-The railroad also moved 385 tons of wool from the sheep ranch on Antelope Island.
+The railroad also moved 385 tons of wool [about 10 car loads] from the sheep ranch on Antelope Island.
 Additional rail traffic included 84,000 tons of coal for Utah Power & Light's Gadsby plant, along with 1,638 tons of poles and cross-arms for the utility company.
 The railroad also delivered 3,000 tons of fresh water to the Morton Salt plant, and to the Saltair resort.
 Both destinations received all of their required fresh water by railroad car.
 (Deseret News, April 16, 1956)

 1958